TUMFTM/2RC_ECM/readme.md

 An example dataset [can be found here](example_data.md).
 Note that the cell level data hast to be in Ampere and Millivolt, the pack level data hast to be in Ampere and Volts!

 Run infer(): Evoke the model endpoint *rc_model/infer* by a POST after calling fit().
 The model uses the parameters estimated in fit() before.
-No parameters needed.
+No parameters are needed.

 Stop and delete the container:`$ sudo docker stop ecm && sudo docker rm ecm`

 ### http://container_ip:5000/rc_model/fit
-Using the fit function, the model can be fit to a voltage timeseries.
-Therefore, the voltage, current and a timestamp vector are needed.
-The time resolution of the data hat do be at least 5 Hz.
-The container ip is most likely localhost (127.0.0.1) when running on your system.
+Using the fit function, the model can be fit to a voltage-time series.
+Therefore, the voltage, current, and a timestamp vector are needed.
+The time resolution of the data has to be at least 5 Hz.
+The container IP is most likely localhost (127.0.0.1) when running on your system.
 Adapt, when running remote.

 ### http://container_ip:5000/rc_model/infer
 Using infer, the model takes the in fit() generated model parameters and infers an internal resistance after 10s from the model.
-To do so, the model is excited using a syntetic 50 A current signal.
+To do so, the model is excited using a synthetic 50 A current signal.
 The voltage answer of the model is taken after 10s and a Ri is calculated from this.

 ## Model
 The image shows the circuit implemented in the model.
 All parameters shown can be fitted by the model, having the V_k and the current as input.